foundry-vtt-community/wiki.js/development/api/dialog.md

 There are three ways to display a Dialog:
 - Providing `data` and `options` to the `Dialog` class constructor for fully custom Dialogs
-- Using the `Dialog.prompt` factory method for Yes/No prompts
+- Using the `Dialog.prompt` factory method for simple notifications
-- Using the `Dialog.confirm` factory method for simple confirmations
+- Using the `Dialog.confirm` factory method for Yes/No confirmations

 ### Dialog Constructor arguments